dokterkats/katDB/README.md

 Message Dokterkat#7493 with the games you used on your Kat device that are from Steam or Oculus with the following information:
 1. Game Name.
-2. Month Last Tested.
-3. Year Last Tested.
-4. Rating for steam.
+2. Date last tested.
-5. Anything worth noting.
+3. Anything worth noting.
-6. Rating for Oculus.
-7. The game need a joystick press to sprint.
+4. The game need a joystick press to sprint.
-8. The game posses big open world/worlds.
+5. The game posses a big open world/worlds.
-9. The game has a low delay registering a walk.
-10. The the game has a realistic walking speed.
+6. The the game has a realistic walking speed.
-11. The game works with the decoupled head/body walking direction.
+7. The game works with the decoupled head/body walking direction.

 I will then update the spreadsheet myself.